cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### `tree [path]` - recursively listing files

-While `ls` can show you all the files in a folder, it's much nicer to use `tree` when you want to see the contents of folder multiple levels deep.
+While `ls` can show you all the files in a folder, it is much nicer to use `tree` when you want to see the contents of folder multiple levels deep.

 ### Hidden Files

-`ls` doesn't include all files in it's listing; some of them are "hidden".
+`ls` does not include all files in its listing; some of them are "hidden".
 To show hidden files, include the `-a` flag, which stands for "all".

 ### Examples